dotnet/docs/docs/architecture/cloud-native/data-patterns.md

 **Figure 5-6**.
 Implementing a transaction across microservices

 In the preceding figure, five independent microservices participate in a distributed transaction that creates an order.
 Each microservice maintains its own data store and implements a local transaction for its store.
 To create the order, the local transaction for *each* individual microservice must succeed, or *all* must abort and roll back the operation.
-While built-in transactional support is available inside each of the microservices, there's no support for a distributed transaction across all five services.
+While built-in transactional support is available inside each of the microservices, there's no support for a distributed transaction that would span across all five services to keep data consistent.

-Since a distributed transaction is required to keep the data consistent across *all* of the microservices, you must construct it *programmatically*.
+Instead, you must construct this distributed transaction *programmatically*.

-A popular pattern for adding transactional support is the [Saga pattern](https://blog.couchbase.com/saga-pattern-implement-business-transactions-using-microservices-part/).
+A popular pattern for adding distributed transactional support is the [Saga pattern](https://blog.couchbase.com/saga-pattern-implement-business-transactions-using-microservices-part/).
 It's implemented by grouping local transactions together programmatically and sequentially invoking each one.
 If any of the local transactions fail, the Saga aborts the operation and invokes a set of [compensating transactions](https://docs.microsoft.com/azure/architecture/patterns/compensating-transaction).
 The compensating transactions undo the changes made by the preceding local transactions and restore data consistency.
 Figure 5-7 shows a failed transaction with the Saga pattern.

 ![Roll back in saga pattern](./media/saga-rollback-operation.png)